JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/spline/get_spline_length.rst

 .. include:: /includes/nodes/uniform_vs_resolution.rst

-In this node, those options only matters when an interval is defined since the interpolation method is only used to define the interval and not to get the length.
+In this node, those options only matter when an interval is defined since the interpolation method is only used to define the interval and not to get the length.

 Inputs
 ------